Denmark to ease restrictions next week after coronavirus lockdown

+Frederiksen daycare centers and schools for children in first to fifth grade will reopen on April 15, which will allow parents to return to a normal workday.
+All remaining restrictions including a ban on gatherings of more than 10 people would stay in place until at least May 10, while a ban on larger gatherings would remain in place until August.

 Frederiksen cautioned that the gradual reopening would only happen if the numbers stay stable and she urged all Danes to stick to the government's guidelines on social distancing and hygiene.
+The number of daily deaths slowed to seven on Sunday from 14 on Saturday and 18 on Friday, while the number of hospitalizations has fallen slightly over the past week.
+Denmark has reported 187 coronavirus-related deaths and total of 4,681 infected.

 "If we open Denmark too quickly again we risk that infections rise too sharply and then we have to close down again," Frederiksen said.

-All remaining restrictions including a ban on gatherings of more than 10 people would stay in place until at least May 10, while a ban on larger gatherings like music festivals would remain in place until August, she said.
-Denmark's Roskilde Festival, one of the largest music and culture festivals in Europe, shortly after said it would cancel this year's festival.
+Denmark is the second country in Europe to provide dates and details on a gradual reopening of its coronavirus lockdown after Austria earlier on Monday said it was preparing for a "resurrection" the day after Easter by reopening some shops.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)